Jaysone-Huang/Chatbot/README.md

 ### How It Works:
 1. **Initialization**: The chatbot initializes by connecting to the RagChat API and setting up a Redis instance with Upstash to store session data.
 2. **Conversation Handling**: User inputs are sent to the RagChat API, and responses are generated and stored in Upstash, preserving the context for ongoing conversations.
-3. **Scalability**: With Upstash, the chatbot is designed to handle multiple concurrent users, making it suitable for both small-scale and large-scale deployments.

 ### Getting Started:
 1. Clone the repository.